jyi2ya/yarr/README.md

 **yarr** (yet another rss reader) is a web-based feed aggregator which can be used as a personal self-hosted server.

-The app is a single binary that connects to an external Postgres database for data persistence.
-This is a fork of [the original](https://github.com/nkanaev/yarr) that has been greatly simplified to remove features and dependencies for running as a locally installed application and also changed from using sqlite to using postgres for persistence.
-The reason for these changes is to focus on running as a simple microservice instead of a full-featured local application.
+This is a fork of [the original](https://github.com/nkanaev/yarr) which was designed predominantly as a small app to run locally on your Mac or PC.
+It used an embedded database (sqlite) and had features like menu bar icons.
+This fork strips all of that away to instead prioritize running the application as a service in orchestration like Kubernetes.
+The sqlite database has been replaced by postgres and all the features for running locally have been removed.
+What is left is a super simple microservice with all the same RSS features as the original, fine-tuned to run in orchestration with no local dependencies.

 ![screenshot](docs/promo.png)